 The term ‘Fourth Estate’ makes implicit reference to the earlier historical division of the Three Estates of the Realm: the clergy, the nobility, and the commoners.
-The equivalent term ‘fourth power’, used in many European languages as it historically belongs to European constitutional lore dating back to the time of the Roman Empire, refers to the separation of powers into legislative, executive and judiciary branches.
+The equivalent term ‘fourth power’, used in many European languages as it historically belongs to European constitutional lore dating back to the time of the Roman Empire, refers to the separation of powers into legislative, executive, and judiciary branches.
 This separation of power has become the construct upon which nations have been built throughout the world.
 Of which the press is the fourth element.

-The purpose, ‘raison d'être’, of this fourth element is to act as an counterbalance, a systemically opposite force that is to report, verify and question matters of governance, public matters as well as commercial ones, conducted by the powers, we the people, have entrusted it with and bestowed upon.
+The purpose, ‘raison d'être’, of this fourth element is to act as a counterbalance, a systemically opposite force that is to report, verify and question matters of governance, public matters as well as commercial ones, conducted by the powers, we the people, have entrusted it with and bestowed upon.

-The fact that we call it the fourth power or estate may prelude to the importance and significance we attribute to it.
+The fact that we call it the fourth power or estate may prelude the importance and significance we attribute to it.

-The legislature, parliament and executive branch, the president, prime minister and cabinet members are naturally divided along political, ideological lines, and so is the press.
+The legislature, parliament, and executive branch, the president, prime minister, and cabinet members are naturally divided along political, ideological lines, and so is the press.
 There is nothing wrong with that per se.

 We, the consumers of news, opinionators at best, can be excused with some degree of leniency towards our assessment of the facts, the news that is being presented to us.
 This is what after all constitutes our bias.